rajatkeshri/Flood-prediction/README.md

 There is an official website called www.india-water.gov.in , which updates itself regularly saying whether the water level in a particular area is
 1)above normal flood,
 2)severe flooded or
-3)extremely flooded (with colour yellow,orange and red colour respectively).
+3)extremely flooded (with yellow,orange and red colour respectively).

 We plan to scrap data out from this webpage from time to time and store it in a database.